equalitie/ouinet/doc/android-sdk-versions.md

 This may be lowered by using an older NDK, if it includes older platforms.
 However it may pose problems with applications having a higher minimum SDK.

-## Consistency with other dependencies

-Dependencies like OpenSSL (built via CMake) may also make use of SDK versions and API levels.
-To ensure that versions are consistent across dependencies, [build-android.sh](../scripts/build-android.sh) sets the following environment
-variables: `OUINET_MIN_API` and `OUINET_TARGET_API`.
-Please note that there is no variable for `compileSdkVersion`, as it has the same value as `OUINET_TARGET_VERSION`.

-Occurrences of SDK versions and API levels in source should rely on those variables instead of hardwired values.
-This also applies to Gradle files above, so they no longer contain the values, but refer to the variables instead.

 ## Changes for 64-bit builds

 Since support for 64-bit architectures was added in Android SDK/API 21, 64-bit